-Blend is a term that applied to a yarn or a fabric made up of more than one fiber.
-In blended yarns, two or more different types of staple fibres are spun or twisted together to form the yarn.
-Read more..
+The blend is a term that applied to a yarn or a fabric made up of more than one fibre.

-Blue scale is a standard comparative scale from 1 to 8 (1=very poor, 8=excellent)which is used for assessing the light fastness of printed or dyed fabrics and textiles (1 = very poor, 8 = excellent).
-It consists of 8 standards blue dyeing on smooth wool fabric with varying degrees of sensitivity to the action of daylight or artificial light.
-Read more..
+The blue scale is a standard comparative scale from 1 to 8 (1=very poor, 8=excellent) for assessing the light fastness of printed or dyed fabrics and textiles.

-Composite fabrics is a term used to describe an engineered fabric with two or more different types of fibres composed in a sheath-core or side-side relation.
-Often one component is a strong fiber such as carbon, fiberglass or Kevlar, that gives the material its tensile strength, Read more..
+Composite fabric is a term used to describe an engineered material with two or more different types of fibres composed in a sheath-core or side-side relation.